-No visit to Sri Lanka is complete without a visit to Sigiriya Rock.
+No visit to Sri Lanka is complete without a visit to the Sigiriya Rock Fortress.
 Sigiriya Rock is one of Sri Lanka’s wonders, and it’s a must-see attraction on any visitor’s itinerary.
-Sigiriya, meaning Lion Rock in Singalese, is an ancient fortress in the central Matale district of Sri Lanka.
+Sigiriya, meaning Lion Rock in Singalese, is an ancient city in the central Matale district of Sri Lanka.

 What’s the history of the Sigiriya rock?